 Cross-Country Case: A CSI:NY/NCIS/NCIS:Los Angeles crossover trilogy, composed of the following stories:

 Compilation of Knowledge: An ongoing collection of loosely connected Merlin fics set in the same mini-universe.
-Additional oneshots will be written and posted as and when I get the ideas and inspiration.
+I cannot promise when the next installments will be published, but this is one project that I definitely would revisit.
+Additional oneshots will be written and posted as and when I get the ideas, inspiration, and time to write them.
 The series will also (eventually) include a multi-chapter story called Knowledge of Friends.
-This one will take me a while to finish writing, as it involves a lot of introspection and getting into characters' heads (not always an easy thing to do) and accurate relation to actual episodes.
 Current stories are:

 POTENTIAL STORIES (Note: As I've stated before, only a few of my story ideas actually make it to completion; thus, there is no guarantee that even those listed here will become full stories - these are simply the most likely candidates, but they are still subject to change - I tend to bite off more than I can chew when it comes to writing fanfiction.
 However, do not fear the "On hold" label - this merely means that I'm not currently actively working on these stories, not necessarily that they will be on hold forever):

 Flashback (working title, may change later): DCAU crossover between Justice League Unlimited and Teen Titans (Yes, I know TT isn't technically part of DCAU, but for the most part they fit really well together).
 Wally's days as Kid Flash, and as a Teen Titan, are behind him, buried under a double tragedy that left him bereft of both his uncle and the only girl he's ever loved.
 However, a mysterious message to the Watchtower leads him to reconnect with the Titans, and he discovers that Jinx is still alive, and needs his help.
 Meanwhile, his League teammates are along for the ride, and they learn things they never knew about their fastest member.
 Status: On hold.